 - Dahlias can be hardy down to zone 7, but are usually treated as an annual.

-- If you want to lift your tubers and save them to replant next spring, do so before the first frost.
+- Learn how to store dahlia bulbs.
+If you want to lift your tubers and save them to replant next spring, do so before the first frost.
 Cut them back to 6 inches, and use a fork to gently pry them from the soil.
 Let them dry out for a few days, then store them in loose sawdust or vermiculite in an area that doesn’t freeze, such as an insulated garage.

 - To cut dahlias, cut them in the early morning hours.
 BHG has this tip for making the blooms last… “After you’ve harvested dahlia flowers, make a fresh horizontal cut at the bottom of the stem and place the cut ends in about 2-3 inches of very hot (not quite boiling) water.
 Let the stems stay in the water for at least one hour.
 This hot-water treatment conditions the stems so the blooms will last four to six days.”

 That’s it!
-Here are some of our favorite varieties, both large and small!
+Not that you know how to grow dahlias, here are some of our favorite varieties, both large and small!
 We recommend Swan Island Dahlias for ordering the best varieties online.
 Here are some of their choices…

-Dreamcatcher – Grows to 4 feet with 6 inch blooms… This one is a focal point for the garden!
+Dreamcatcher – Grows to 4 feet with 6 inch blooms… This dahlia is a focal point for the garden!

 Tahiti Sunrise – This spiky bloomer is a smaller plant, about 2 1/2 feet tall, with 5 inch blooms.